Boiler Size Calculator – What Size Boiler Do I Need?

 There’s no one-size-fits-all boiler, so you must pick one that meets your needs.
 Good boiler sizing leads to lower installation costs, higher boiler efficiencies, lower running costs, and reduced environmental emissions.

-The right size boiler for your home largely depends on your property’s hot water demands but also includes other factors such as the size of your property, the number of bathrooms, and insulation.
+The right size boiler for your home largely depends on your property’s hot water demands, but also includes other factors such as the size of your property, the number of bathrooms, and insulation.

-But what size of boiler do you need?
+But what size boiler do you need?

 Boiler Size Calculator Quick Takeaways: